akashadsare/news-recommender-system/readme.md

 ## License

 This project is licensed under the MIT License.
+Copyright (c) 2025 Akash Adsare.
 See the [LICENSE](LICENSE) file for details.